laerling/config/README.md

 ## FIXMEs and TODOs

+### Possibly both, NixOS and Arch Linux
+- firefox config via autoconfig (also see https://wiki.archlinux.org/index.php/Firefox ) (/usr/lib/firefox/defaults/pref/ etc....)
+  - Make default browser
+  - Plugin
+    - umatrix
+    - Decentraleyes
+    - Optionally Tree Style Tab

+### NixOS
+- Override/Overlay: Add ffmpeg from kdenlive closure to kdenlive's PATH, make nixpkgs issue
+- Make nixpkgs PR for overriding discord version
+- Make nixpkgs PR for (optionally) adding `MOZ_USE_XINPUT2=1` to firefox wrapper
+- For more hardware-specific settings (and - according to the NixOS user manual - hardware configuration for known hardware), see https://github.com/NixOS/nixos-hardware
+- system packages gehen nach /, user packages nach /etc/profiles/per-user/<user>, über nix-env installierte Pakete nach /home/<user>/.nix-profile/

-### Build:
+### Arch Linux

+#### Build
 - Write holo plugin for cloning git repos (holo-git-repo)
 - Since `pacman.conf` is being holoscript'ed by [hologram-base-arch](./hologram-base-arch) (in [holoscripts/pacman.conf](./holoscripts/pacman.conf)), holo apply keeps nagging about it being altered by the user, after they run `make config-repo_registration`.
 I suppose holo generators can be used here to provision the repo into `/etc/pacman.conf` by using the absolute path of the current directory at hologram build time.
 All we'd need for an initial setup then is to run `pacman -U repo/holodeck-something.pkg.tar.gz`.
   - *However* when we move the config repo (e.&nbsp;g. after I clone it in `/root/` and then provision laerling and then move it to `/home/laerling/`), what happens then?
   - While we're at it, using generators, maybe we can somehow automatically generate shims for all jack clients in [hologram-audio-professional](./hologram-audio-professional)?

-### General:
+#### General
 - AUR plugin for AUR packages.
 To see which ones are needed, run `yaourt -Q|grep ^local' on e.&nbsp;g.
 Eve
 - Make it possible to provision home directory by parameterizing holodecks/holograms and run a preprocessor in the corresponding Makefile rules
-  - git plugin: ebox
+- holo git plugin: ebox
 - vimrc (git clone ... && cd .vim && make && ...)
-  - Backup mechanism (backuplocal script or borg)
 - Move aliases from bash.bashrc into profile (?)
 - Move aliases from bash.bashrc to fitting holograms (use #!/usr/bin/tee -a respectively)
 - Prompt user for password for laerling (passwd somehow doesn't work in the [[action]] hook)
 - Rerun GRUB config after holodeck install in order to include the intel-ucode initrd
-  - C3D2 chat (z.
-B. profanity, (or if handling is simpler than profanity, bitlbee oder irssi+irssi-xmpp))
 - shell prompt by pattern <git-repo-name>/path/to/subdir/
 - hologram-base: Activate numlock (not only the LEDs but really...)
-  - firefox config via autoconfig (also see https://wiki.archlinux.org/index.php/Firefox ) (/usr/lib/firefox/defaults/pref/ etc....)
-    - Make default browser
-    - Plugin
-      - umatrix
-      - Decentraleyes
-      - Tree Style Tab
 - vlc config (Allow only one instance, Enqueue items into playlist in one instance mode, use dark theme)
 - hologram-games
   - steam (multilib, but activate here, not in hologram-base.
 Pay attention, for it might already be activated)
   - minecraft unfortunately is a AUR package
-  - Replace dolphin with another mtp-capable graphical file manager like nautilus, nemo, thunar, this awesome file manager I once tried, ...
 - hologram-latex: What was scribus for again?
 - Replace Shift+4 with $ on X for norwegian keyboard layout
 - Remove slockhib completely?
 I only use slocksus and hibernation does not work with encrypted swap anyway.
 Given, that I even use swap.

-### Networking:
+#### Networking:
 - DHCP (but no long waiting when IF down) >See majewsky/system-configuration/holodeck-krikkit (also the # network setup: systemd-resolved is important!)
 - wpa_supplicant (see holodeck-krikkit)
 - DHCP: Use systemd matching on interface to abstract from LAN NIC

-### GUI:
+#### GUI:
 - Run xorg-server without root rights with the help of systemd-logind
   > xorg-server has now the ability to run without root rights with
   > the help of systemd-logind. xserver will fail to run if not launched
   > from the same virtual terminal as was used to log in.
   > Without root rights, log files will be in ~/.local/share/xorg/ directory.
   > Old behavior can be restored through Xorg.wrap config file.
   > See Xorg.wrap man page (man xorg.wrap).
 - gnome terminal: Set config (colorscheme tango-dark, ...)
 - Use a terminal that doesn't rely on a server part and thus is usable on several ttys.
 That is, don't use gnome-terminal.
 - Terminal: Don't beep.
 Add /etc/modprobe.d/nobeep.conf with content "blacklist pcspkr" to hologram-base

-### Other:
+#### Other:
 - ebox: Force replacing .emacs.d by symlink when it's not a symlink
 - ebox: When switching, ask if .emacs.d shall be replaced by symlink if it's not a symlink
 - Set the EDITOR and VISUAL env vars to emacsclient in the spacemacs hologram (also in hologram-dev?)